-A regular mortgage is used to refinance a mortgage or buy a home, which means making monthly payments to pay back the loan.
+A regular mortgage is used to refinance a mortgage or buy a home in Laurens County, SC, which means making monthly payments to pay back the loan.
 With a reverse mortgage, you borrow against your home.
 There are no monthly payments required, and the loan is due when the home is sold or when the borrower dies or moves out of the home.
 Unlike a traditional loan, the balance continues to increase with a reverse mortgage.

 Reverse mortgages are often compared to HELOCs or second mortgages, although the difference is there are no monthly payments.
 Home equity loans and HELOCs have strict credit and income requirements, while a reverse mortgage has fewer income and credit requirements.